-With our Stable Diffusion (SD) cloud image created in cooperation with AI-SP you can instantly render stunning Stable Diffusion images independently on your own Cloud server with great performance.
+With the Stable Diffusion (SD) cloud server created in cooperation with AI-SP you can instantly render stunning Stable Diffusion images independently on your own Cloud server with great performance.
 Stable Diffusion is a machine learning model developed by StabilityAI, in collaboration with EleutherAI and LAION, to generate digital images from natural language descriptions.

 The neural network model can be used for other tasks too, like generating image-to-image translations guided by a text prompt.
 Here you can find more background about What is Stable Diffusion.
 Please login to Hugging Face hosting Stable Diffusion and request access to stable-diffusion-v1-4 to comply with license and access regulation.

-Overview of Features (Detailed overview of features including examples)
+Overview of Features of the Automatic Stable Diffusion integration (Detailed overview of features including examples):

 - Original txt2img and img2img modes